DanielGothenburg/Python_action_first/README.md

 Run actions/setup-python@v3
 Warning: The `set-output` command is deprecated and will be disabled soon.
 Please upgrade to using Environment Files.
 For more information see: https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/

+In this action definition in the file python-package.yml it contains a condition for checking if requirements.txt exists.
+When I have added the requirements.txt to root of repo and in this file listed at least one package then it will install also this/these packages.
+You find that this step is completed if you under Actions tab go to the workflow which has run and go to the step "Install dependencies".
+Here you find any python packages installed directly with *pip install, but also any packages installed via file requirements.txt